Omni Family Health

 Francisco L. Castillon

-Mr. Castillon is one of very few executives within the C/MHC movement that has earned four national awards for his contributions and accomplishments in serving these vulnerable groups.
-These include the NACHC Enduring Legacy Award presented at the NACHC Policy and Issues Forum in Washington, DC, the National Achievement Award; the Louis S. Garcia Community/Migrant Health Center Award; and the Managed Care Corporation Founder’s Award.
+Mr. Castillon is one of very few executives within the C/MHC movement that has earned five national awards for his contributions and accomplishments in serving these vulnerable groups.
+Most recently, in recognition of his achievements throughout his years of service to the movement, NACHC honored him with the Lifetime Achievement Award, presented at the 2022 NACHC Community Health Institute in Chicago, IL.
+Other awards include the NACHC Enduring Legacy Award, the National Achievement Award, the Louis S. Garcia Community/Migrant Health Center Award, and the Managed Care Corporation Founder’s Award.
 He was also honored by the California Legislature for his leadership and service to C/MHCs by presenting him a “Senate Proclamation.”